geo-frontend/nlmaps/README.md

     https://geodata.nationaalgeoregister.nl/luchtfoto/rgb/wmts/1.0.0/2016_ortho25/EPSG:3857/{z}/{x}/{y}.png

 ## Developing

-Lerna is used for automating version bumping and stuff.
-But because of some seeming subtleties of Rollup's interaction with Lerna or NPM, there is a different build script.
+[Lerna](https://lernajs.io/) is used for optimise the workflow around managing multi-package JavaScript projects with git and npm.
+Because of some seeming subtleties of Rollup's interaction with Lerna or NPM, there is a different build script.
 Use the following procedure to publish the packages:

-    node build-all.js #can't use npm run or lerna run because rollup can't handle non-externalized dependencies when lerna is symlinking them. lerna exec npm -- install #I think, to install updated package versions if other packages have changed? lerna publish   #choose version numbers for each changed package git push
+1. `node build-all.js` can't use npm run or lerna run because rollup can't handle non-externalized dependencies when lerna is symlinking them.
+2. `lerna exec npm -- install` I think, to install updated package versions if other packages have changed?
+3. `lerna publish`   choose version numbers for each changed package
+4. `git push`

+Then go to the release page and annotate the latest release for the 'nlmaps' package.
+Annotating the release seems to make it a 'real' release and it gets the 'latest' tag.